suborbital/docs/website/docs/quickstart.md

 ## Create a tenant (user)

 Suborbital lets an application's users create their own secure, sandboxed plugins, carefully isolated from the core of the system and one another.For this reason we will create a new tenant, which is a user account with its own plugins inside Suborbital.
-Our application will then connect the tenant with one of its own internally maintained users.
+Our application will then connect the tenant withone of its own internally maintained users.

 It's choose your own adventure time!
 Click one of the tabs below to continue in either our web app or in your command line:

 <Tabs groupId='create-tenant'>

 <TabItem value="web-app" label="Web app">

 [Type "ada" into the Tenant field]